GodRAIZEL/git-basic-exercises/README.md

-Some stuff and more changes
+Some stuff and more changes with more random changes.